HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 structure will affect some views from the Southpoint apartment

 building.
-However, the main north-south view corridor would remain
+However, the main north -south view corridor would remain.

 open.
 The Ski Club building has less impact on breaking up the open